 The use and consumption of fluoride has been controversial.
-Many believe that positive effects can take place for an unborn child if it is consumed during pregnancy.
+Many believe that negative effects can take place for an unborn child if it is consumed during pregnancy.
 According to studies made by the world’s leading fluoride specialist, Professor A.K.
-Susheela, fluoride is a disease causing agent, which releases a neurotoxin that attacks the central nervous system, causes cancer, increases the likelihood of bone fractures, damages the liver and kidney, disrupts the thyroid gland, lowers IQ, causes dental fluorosis, and when ingested, does not help prevent cavities.
+Susheela, fluoride is a disease causing agent, which releases a neurotoxin that attacks the central nervous system, causes cancer, increases the likelihood of bone fractures, damages the liver and kidney, disrupts the thyroid gland, lowers IQ, causes dental fluorosis, and when ingested, actually does not help prevent cavities.

 Fluoride is known to fight cavities and tooth decay, while strengthening teeth.
 Many expecting parents are concerned with the health and development of their children.
 Many are told that fluoride intake during pregnancy will help fight cavities and improve the development of teeth during the first few years of their children’s life.
 What type of evidence or studies back up this controversy?
 When a well known expert such as Professor A.K.
 Susheela states her studies with supporting evidence, it is difficult to argue any other evidence of a here say.
 According to Professor A.K.
 Susheela, “Dental caries is not a fluoride related disease, it is a bacterial disease, which can be prevented if oral hygiene practises are promoted and calcium and vitamin C in the diet are given in adequate quantum to the child even before birth through maternal diet.”